joylarkin/Awesome-AI-Market-Maps/README.md

 As these things go, this awesome list was inspired out of an ongoing personal frustration — I have been searching for a frequently updated and well-resourced list of recent AI-related market maps.
 Since I couldn't find a comprehensive resource which met my needs, I decided to set something up for the greater community.

 METHODOLOGY
 The list is currently organized by quarter, to illustrate hot topics as they are discussed and how fast the industry is evolving, mostly focusing on market maps from 2025 and 2024.
-My current data collection workflow includes <a href="https://chatgpt.com/">ChatGPT</a>, <a href="https://websets.exa.ai/">Exa Websets</a>, <a href="https://getliner.com/">Liner</a> and some other methods.
+My current data collection workflow includes <a href="https://chatgpt.com/">ChatGPT</a>, <a href="https://websets.exa.ai/">Exa Websets</a>, <a href="https://getliner.com/">Liner</a>, human-in-the-loop curation, and some other methods.

 ADD OR UPDATE A MARKET MAP
 Named AI market maps, landscapes, blog posts with market maps, and related AI industry positioning (such as top XX lists) are fine.